mikedilger/email-format/README.md

 to help construct a MIME email, along with [hyper](https://github.com/hyperium/hyper) which helps with header definitions.

+BUG/FIXME: The following example currently fails because we aren't encoding the parts.
+We need to look into content-transfer-encoding.

 ```rust
 extern crate email_format;
 extern crate mime_multipart;